software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 17
 >
+> Implement appropriate test methods for at least one more endpoint of your choice.
+Analyze the behavior of the endpoint based on different requests and dabatase states and implement test scenarios to cover these cases.

+{: .important-title }

+> Exercise 18
+>
 > Add instructions on _how to run the tests_ on the command-line to the "Developer guide" section in the `README.md` file.

 ## Authentication